mattstrayer/mattstrayer.com/content/post/vscode-vue.md

 # VSCode + OnSave

-In order for eslint to work on-save, we have to modify our VSCode settings.
+In order for eslint to work on-save, we have to install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and modify our VSCode settings.

 If you'd like to apply these settings just to your workspace, create `.vscode/settings.json` file.
 Otherwise, you can apply this across all projects by editing your user's `settings.json` file.
 On a mac, you can quickly get to this by `CMD + Shift + p` and entering `preferences:Open Settings (JSON)` in the prompt field.

 Add the following.